husayt/josediazgonzalez.com/_posts/2010-02-05-your-username-password-should-never-be-a-lastname-uid.markdown

     - passwords
     - authentication
   layout: post
+  description: I'm developing an application where the client wants the username and password combination to be a lastname and member ID number.
+This is quite stupid.
 ---

 I'm developing an application where the client wants the username and password combination to be a lastname and member ID number.